myspc-development/art-test/assets/docs/Member_Help.md

 ## Following and Notifications
 - Click the heart icon to favorite artworks or follow other members.
+- When you favorite an event, a "favorite added" notification confirms it was saved.
 - Manage notifications from your user dashboard to stay informed of new activity.

 ## Submitting Events and Artworks